basnijholt/glove80/README.md

 ## Extending the Layout

-- When adding a new TailorKey layer, implement it in `src/glove80/tailorkey/layers/…` using `LayerSpec`/`KeySpec`, then register its builder in `glove80.tailorkey.layers.LAYER_PROVIDERS`.
-Follow the same pattern under `glove80/quantum_touch/…` (or a new layout folder) for other families.
+- When adding a new TailorKey layer, extend the appropriate factory (for example `tailorkey/layers/mouse.py` or `tailorkey/layers/hrm.py`) or create a new `LayerSpec`-driven module and register it in `glove80.tailorkey.layers.LAYER_PROVIDERS`.
+QuantumTouch already generates mouse/finger-training layers from shared helpers (`quantum_touch/layers/mouse_layers.py` and `finger_layers.py`); update those factories instead of copying JSON.
 - To introduce a new release variant, add its entry to the appropriate metadata file under `sources/`; the typed loader (`metadata.py`) keeps the rest of the tooling in sync automatically.